Kit Diamond

 Kit Diamond — a compact complete kit for carpenter ants

 Kit Diamond is the easiest way into keeping Camponotus carpenter ants.
-It’s a complete kit built around the compact Formicarium Diamond, sized so a founding colony of 3 to 10 workers feels settled straight away, with room to grow to a few hundred before an upgrade.
-A great first carpenter-ant colony for a beginner, for a child of about 8 and up with a parent, or as a living gift.
+It is a complete kit built around the compact Formicarium Diamond (10×9 cm), sized so a founding colony feels settled the moment it arrives, with room to grow to a few hundred workers before an upgrade.
+Everything to start is in the box, from the colony to the drinking bowl.
+It makes a fine first carpenter-ant colony for a beginner, for a child of about 8 and up with a parent, or as a living gift: a real queen-led colony, not a gel toy.

 What’s in the kit